dimitrisnl/horionos/README.md

 # Horionos

-Trying out Phoenix & Liview by creating a dashboard.
+Trying out Phoenix & Liveview by creating a dashboard.

 As it stands, I have implemented the following: